invisiblek/mata_docs/index.rst

 **I Cant Boot After Restoring a Backup**

-This is usually caused by the fact that you had to flash TWRP in order to get in to TWRP therefore when you did your backup, it actually backed up the TWRP install instead of your ROM’s boot.img.
+This is usually caused by the fact that you had to flash TWRP in order to get in to TWRP.
+Therefore, when you did your backup, it actually backed up the TWRP install instead of your ROM’s boot.img.
 The kernel included with TWRP cannot boot Android.